Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-- Speak about your qualifications and interest in the position, company or industry if an interviewee asks you more formal job questions.
+- Speak about your qualifications and interest in a position, company or industry if an interviewee asks you more formal job questions.

 - Never overstay your welcome.
-Whether it's lingering too long in person or on the phone or engaging in too much follow-up, it's important to read signals and respond accordingly.
+Whether it's lingering too long in person or on the phone, it's important to read signals and respond accordingly.

-- Verbally thank the person who just carved out time in their busy day to speak with you, and shake their hand before parting.
+- Verbally thank the person who just carved out time in their busy day to speak with you.
 (And if you've met at a public place like a coffee shop, be sure to pick up the tab.)

-The big don't?
-Don't ask for a job.
+- Don't ask for a job.
 While your ultimate objective may be to find a new job, you should never ask for one at an informational interview.
-The goal of the meeting is to build your knowledge about a particular position, company or industry.
-The person will feel deceived if you don't follow through with the original intent of the discussion.
+The goal of the meeting is to build your knowledge about a particular position, company or industry, and to NETWORK.
+The person may feel deceived if you don't follow through with the original intent of the discussion.
 A job offer may come naturally at some point, but at this point, you shouldn't be the one to initiate that discussion.

-Immediately after the informational interview, send an email thanking the person for his or her time.
+- Immediately after the informational interview, send an email thanking the person for his or her time.
 Always follow up within 24 hours.
-If you said you'd send an article, contact someone or take another action, follow through right away.
+If you said you'd send an article, contact someone or take another action, do it right away.

 - Next, follow up with a handwritten note that goes into greater detail about the information or advice you gained from the meeting, and express your appreciation.

 - As time goes on, continue to strengthen the relationship by keeping your interviewee apprised of developments in your career.
-You never know how and when he or she may be able to help you again (e.g., alert you of — or recommend you for — future job openings.
+You never know how and when he or she may be able to help you again (e.g., alert you, or recommend you for future job openings.

 - Always think of how to give back to those who give you time.
 Though you may not be able to return the favor immediately, keep track of those who help you and remember them when you're in a position to help them later on.

-- Ask how the person would prefer to stay in touch, assuming you make a connection and would like to continue building the relationship, If there was no chemistry, move on.
+- Ask how the person would prefer to stay in touch, assuming you made a connection and would like to continue building the relationship, If there was no chemistry, move on.